jeccalong/NPS_Mortality_Analysis/README.md

 jupyter notebook
 ```

-Open the notebooks in the \Notebooks directory to run the analysis
+Open the notebooks in the \Notebooks directory to run the analysis. "aquisition_and_cleaning" should be run first, then "analysis"

 <p align="center">
   <img src="https://github.com/user-attachments/assets/a2eeca21-64fb-4834-9558-4162e2bd8be0"